okanbilal.com

 Similarly, in his book The Disappearance of Childhood, which I’ve enjoyed reading, author Neil Postman emphasizes that the flow of information offered by technology is rapid and superficial.
 Postman argues that children’s ability to access adult-oriented content through media weakens their capacity for deep thinking and removes the special nature of childhood as a distinct period.
 It is true that technology has made access to information easier, but as Postman points out, this access can sometimes lead to distraction, lack of depth, and even the weakening of social bonds.

-I do not think that Enlightenment thinkers like Kant, Montesquieu, Rousseau, or postmodern writers representing the movement such as Postman and McLuhan have "lied" to us.
+I do not think that Enlightenment thinkers like Kant, Montesquieu, Rousseau, or postmodern writers showing the movement such as Postman and McLuhan have "lied" to us.
 These thinkers have deeply explored the potential negative effects of technological progress and have highlighted the risks it may pose to human nature, morality, and social structures.
 Viewing technology with a critical eye, discussing its possible harms, and developing more sustainable, human-centered approaches is not a crime against humanity; on the contrary, it is a necessity.

 Andreessen presents technology almost as a power that can be turned on and off with a key, easily controllable.
 Regarding artificial intelligence (AI), he makes the following statement: